rwharton/ms_beamform/README.md

 007      -401.06        6.16     0.321     0.011     29.1     80.41      5.10
 ```

 The source we looked at above is in Beam 000.
 The uncertainties and SNR values here need to be taken with a bit of caution.
 One of my TO DO items is to do the error estimates properly.
 I think these are mostly right though.
 Certainly the RMs of relatively bright known sources check out.
-For example, that first source is a pulsar with a precisely measured RM.
+For the first source, the proper QU channel imaging method gives a peak RM of `-1535.4 +/- 1.9 rad/m^2`.